kevinrenskers/mixedcase.nl/content/articles/2015-05-31-research-front-end-part-2.md

 There are some pretty big downsides to Deku though.
 First and most importantly, it's not very well documented, there aren't a lot of examples, and the examples that are there are mostly out of date.
 Then again the API is pretty small so there's not a whole lot to learn, but it definitely needs more then this.
 I really do hope that they'll improve this soon.

-Secondly is the size of the community, with which also comes the  number of available tools.
+Second is the size of the community, with which also comes the  number of available tools.
 Stuff like the React hotloader for webpack-dev-server for example.
-Or easy it'll be to get answers on StackOverflow.
+Or how easy it'll be to get answers on StackOverflow.
 There is a huge community forming around React, people are sharing components and tools, it's very exciting.
 This is definitely missing from a small young library like Deku.

 So which framework would I choose?
 The small Deku with the much more functional programming style?
 Or the big React with the huge community and everything that brings?
 Probably Deku, but I'm not totally sure to be honest.
 Luckily I don't have to make that decision yet, as I still have plenty more frameworks to look into.